Publications

 Authors: Joachim Gerlach; Philip Mavberg; Brigitte König; Abdul Mannan Baig; Beate Jaeger; Anne Mucke; Inbar A. Tofan.

-The authors propose that the combined natural compounds in Vedicinals-9 may act synergistically to enhance cellular clearance of persistent spike protein and resolve microthrombi, addressing underlying pathophysiological contributors to Long COVID.
-They highlight significant laboratory and clinical improvements in both cases but note limitations inherent in a two-case report and emphasize the need for controlled clinical trials to confirm efficacy and clarify mechanisms of action.
+The authors propose that the combined natural compounds in Vedicinals-9 may act synergistically to enhance clearance of persistent spike protein and resolve downstream pathophysiological contributors, while emphasizing the need for controlled clinical trials.

 Strategic Inhibition of CHRM Autoantibodies: Molecular Insights and Therapeutic Potentials in Long COVID

-Authors: Joachim Gerlach; Abdul Mannan Baig; Sandy Roska.
+Authors: Joachim Gerlach; Abdul Mannan Baig; Sandy Rosko.

 Potent phytoceuticals cocktail exhibits anti-inflammatory and antioxidant activity on LPS-triggered RAW264.7 macrophages in vitro